xkoders/sirius/docs/docs/getting-started.md

 # Getting Started with Sirius UI

-This guide will help you get up and running with Sirius UI in your React project.
+This guide will help you get up and running with Sirius UI in your React or Vue project.
+Sirius UI supports both frameworks with identical APIs and consistent behavior.

 ## 📋 Prerequisites